Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/README.md

   }
   return response
   // I'm not sure how to make sure to delay this return until after aRatings is returned.
 Maybe in place of each break above, return result
+  // maybe switch statement needs to be wrapped in an async function that returns aRatings?
 }

 const response = await processRequest(request)